taniatsq/tp/docs/UserGuide.md

 * **Only one description is allowed**.
 The old description will be replaced with the new description.

 Examples:
-*  `description 1 desc/Loves coding` Adds a description `Loves coding` to first student.
+*  `description 1 desc/Loves coding`: Adds a description `Loves coding` to first student.

 ### Listing a class to view : `list`